jrbhowells/Lab3-Intensity-transformation/README.md

 g2 = imadjust(f, [0.5 0.75], [0 1]);
 g3 = imadjust(f, [ ], [ ], 2);
 figure
-imshowpair(g2, g3, 'montage')
+montage({g2,g3})
 ```
-g2 has the gray scale range between 0.5 and 0.75 expanded to the full range.
+g2 has the gray scale range between 0.5 and 0.75 mapped to the full range.

 g3 uses gamma correct with gamma = 2.0 as shown in the diagram below. [ ] is the same as [0 1] by default.

 <p align="center"> <img src="assets/gamma.jpg" /> </p><BR>

 This produces a result similar to that of g2 by compressing the low end and expanding the high end of the gray scale.
-It however, unlike g2,  retains more of the detail because the intensity now covers the entire gray scale range.
+It however, unlike g2,  retains more of the details because the intensity now covers the entire gray scale range.  _function montage_ stitches together images in the list specified within { }.

 ## Task 2: Contrast-stretching transformation